 Winterberry Bush - Ilex verticillata

-A single male has the potential to pollinate a large number of female plants, but the male and female bushes should be located within 50 feet of each other to ensure pollination.
+A single male has the potential to fertilize a large number of female plants, but the male and female bushes should be located within 50 feet of each other to ensure pollination.
 The berries appear in mid-autumn and persist through early winter, and usually look like red, yellow or orange clusters on the stems.
-The berries are highly visible once the bright yellow leaves fall off the bush in autumn, which may help attract songbirds and animals until the berries are gone.
+In landscaping, winterberry is used to create borders, as ground cover in mass plantings, or as a specimen plant in native gardens.The seeds are highly visible once the bright yellow leaves fall off the bush in autumn, which may help attract songbirds and animals until the seeds are gone.
 Winterberry bushes are very hardy and can withstand a variety of growing conditions, including sandy, compacted and wet soils with poor drainage.
 As a native plant, the bush is found in marshy, moist areas and prefers slightly acidic soils.
 When grown in alkaline soil, the leaves may be yellow.
 The shrub has a slow rate of growth and reaches about three to five feet high and three to five feet wide at maturity.
-To shape the bush, prune it in winter, and remove suckers in spring or summer unless the bush is planted to produce ground cover as a mass planting.
+To shape the bush, prune it in winter, and remove suckers in spring or summer unless the shrub is planted to produce ground cover as a mass planting.

 To create hedgerows, plant the Winterberry Bush in a row at least five feet apart, and plant one male every 40 to 50 feet.